 Improvement without reviewing is a fairytale.

-The hoshin kanri method fosters the organizational habit of monthly reports on the strategy progress.
+The Hoshin Kanri method fosters the organizational habit of monthly reports on the strategy progress.
 It has a bottom-up direction, where teams assess their progress and build accountability.
 Management tries to get a high-level view of the progress.
 For example, in Cascade, you can build customizable dashboards and reports that will give your real-time insights into performance against set objectives and targets.

 7. Annual Review

-This is the main question of the last hoshin kanri process.
+This is the main question of the last step in the Hoshin Kanri process.
 You revisit your strategy and see how you’re doing against the old plan.
-Thus, you determine where you fell short and why at a higher level this time.
+You determine where you fell short and why at a higher level this time.

-The hoshin kanri X matrix is a planning, static tool that companies use to keep track of all the information from the seven processes.
+The Hoshin Kanri Matrix, also known as X-Matrix, is a static planning tool that companies use to keep track of all the information from the seven processes.
 It’s usually created in a sheet and looks something like this.

 There is a certain way to read this matrix to understand the information it portrays.

 In the matrix´s center, 4 quadrants represent a business strategy.
 You start in the bottom quadrant (the 3-5 years goals) and move clockwise.
-So, you go through the left quadrant (your Annual Objectives), then the top quadrant (your Top Strategic Initiatives) and then you skip the rightquadrant (your KPIs) and land next to it.
-At the Owners section.
+So, you go through the left quadrant (your Annual Objectives), then the top quadrant (your Top Strategic Initiatives), and then you skip the right quadrant (your KPIs) and land next to it, at the Owners section.

 If you follow this flow for each breakthrough objective, you’ll find out the people and the projects dedicated to advancing that objective.